sherdst/app-legal/privacy-policy.md

 5. Third-Party Services
 We use Apple's App Store for in-app purchases and subscriptions.
 Apple's privacy policy applies to payment processing.
 Aside from Apple’s billing tools, we currently do not use third-party analytics or advertising SDKs, which means your activity is not shared with external marketing partners.
+We do not use third-party analytics, advertising, or tracking SDKs.

 6. Your Rights
 You have the right to: